- How much does it cost to add a teenager to your car insurance policy?

 Can a grandparent add a teen to their car insurance?

 If your grandchildren live with you and regularly drive your vehicle, they can be added to your policy.
-If your grandchild only uses your car occasionally, they may be covered as a permissive user, which will cover anyone you allow to drive your car now and then.
+If your grandchild only uses your car occasionally, they may be covered as a permissive user, covering anyone you allow to drive your car now and then.

 If your grandchild uses your car but has their own auto insurance policy, their auto insurance coverage will be secondary, and you will be the first one held liable for claims.